 - migraine headache

 The signs and symptoms of these are varied and are determined by the Doctor.
 Also, there is the very rare possibility of a pathologic headache, which involves a disease process that could be potentially life threatening.
-Dr Iodice is trained to identify if this is a possibility and refer to the appropriate healthcare professional.
+Our chiropractors are trained to identify if this is a possibility and refer to the appropriate healthcare professional.

 Is each headache treated differently?

 The causes of each person’s headaches are quite varied; thus, our headache treatment must adapt to the specific cause(s).
 In general, our treatment protocols for headaches will involve utilizing Dry Needling, ART or IASTM to relax tight or injured tissues, exercises to strengthen weak muscles, adjustments to improve motion of stiff joints, and patient education to decrease likelihood of reoccurrence.
 Also, if there are chemical triggers (food allergies, nutrient deficiencies, etc) those must be addressed, as well.